 Try not to post just for the sake of posting—if you have some kind of strategy in place, you’ll get better results.
 One to four Tweets per day is quite manageable for most business accounts.

-Q: Since Twitter feeds move really fast, I can post the same link to the same article five times in the same day, right?
+Q: Since Twitter feeds move really fast, I can post the same link to the same article five times in a row on the same day, right?

 A: Oh.
 My.
 Goodness.
 PLEASE DON’T DO THIS.
 Twitter (and social media in general) isn’t about being spammy and shoving your work in other people’s faces.